bagelquant/bagelquant.github.io/_pages/math-advanced/econometrics/multivariable-regression.md

   nav: "econometrics"
 ---

-Comparing to univariable regression, multivariable regression is adding more independent variables to the model.
-The model is still linear, but the number of independent variables is more than one.
-The model is as follows:
+Compared to univariable regression, multivariable regression incorporates multiple independent variables into the model.
+The relationship remains linear, but now more than one independent variable is considered.
+The general form is:

 $$
 y = \beta_0 + \beta_1x_1 + \beta_2x_2 + \ldots + \beta_nx_n + \epsilon,